mgechev/angular-seed/README.md

 # Advanced Seed Option

-An [advanced option to this seed exists here](https://github.com/NathanWalker/angular-seed-advanced) which mirrors the latest changes here but adds core support for:
+An [advanced option to this seed exists here](https://github.com/NathanWalker/angular-seed-advanced) which shows examples of how this seed can be expanded to support:

 - [ngrx/store](https://github.com/ngrx/store) RxJS powered state management, inspired by **Redux**
 - [ngrx/effects](https://github.com/ngrx/effects) Side effect model for @ngrx/store